Ralph Demarco Park

-In 1652, this area was part of Newtown; subsequently, it became part of the village of Astoria in 1839, of Long Island City in 1870, and finally of New York City in 1898.
-An original Indian trail between 20th and 21st Avenues led from Hell Gate to eastern Long Island.
+In 1652, this area was part of Newtown.
+Subsequently, it became part of the village of Astoria in 1839, of Long Island City in 1870, and finally of New York City in 1898.
+An original Native American trail between 20th and 21st Avenues led from Hell Gate to eastern Long Island.
 The trail, which was laid out as the Bowery Bay and Out Plantations Road in 1638-50, still lies under 20th Road.
-The Hell Gate was described in 1670 as "a narrow passage, [through which] there runneth as violent stream both upon flood and ebb, and in the middle lied some islands of rocks, which the current sets so violently upon, that it threatens present shipwreck."
-It was formed by underground faults, and contained some of the deepest water in New York Harbor, as well as treacherous reefs with such picturesque names as "Frying Pan," "Mill Rock, "The Gridiron," and "Ways Reef."
+The Hell Gate was described in 1670 as “a narrow passage, [through which] there runneth as violent stream both upon flood and ebb, and in the middle lied some islands of rocks, which the current sets so violently upon, that it threatens present shipwreck.”
+It was formed by underground faults and contained some of the deepest water in New York Harbor, as well as treacherous reefs with such picturesque names as “Frying Pan,” “Mill Rock,” “The Gridiron,” and “Ways Reef.”

-The park not only helped to develop the waterfront, but improved the surrounding area as well.
-When the park opened, the city launched a $30 million rehabilitation project for Astoria Gardens, a complex of 1,438 apartments in 26 buildings across from the park.
+The park helped advance waterfront development and improvements to the surrounding area When the park opened, the city launched a $30 million rehabilitation project for Astoria Gardens, a complex of 1,438 apartments in 26 buildings, across from the park.
 It was the first major facelift for the complex since it was built in 1949 for war veterans.
 The arrangement of the narrow park, with paths, sitting areas, and weeping willows, provides a beautiful walk along the shore of the East River.

 Who is this park named for?